 If a user with that email address does not exist then ScreenSteps will create a new user record in ScreenSteps.

 Adding the user to a ScreenSteps user group

-Each SSO endpoint is attached to a user group in ScreenSteps.
-This group is created when you create the SSO endpoint.
+Each SSO configuration is attached to a user group in ScreenSteps.
+When configuring Single Sign-on for a site an existing group is assigned to it or a new group is created.
 In the example we have been using we would have two groups: